The science of hit songs

 Can you predict what music will appeal to masses of people?

 Can you predict what will not be a hit song?

 Just like humor, and funny material – its hard to predict what will work on an audience until you try it.
 There are so many variables working at the same time, so much nuance.

-After working for years in sound studios, and listening to music – this is what I think can help predict hits.
+After working for years in sound studios, and listening to music – this is a framework I think can help predict hits.

 The audience dictates how the music will be received.
-The blue box represents the “hit box” region.
-This region is where the top chart music usually ends up.
+The blue rectangle in the chart below represents the “hit song” region.
+This region is where the music in the top of the charts usually ends up.

 Listening to music, I first categorize it on the following 2×2 matrix:

 While there are more vectors to music, such as beat, timbre, rhythm the two axis I plot are: